 211. Theory III - This course is the third of four courses in the music theory core.
 The course will continue the study of chromatic harmony, form, and composition begun in Theory II, and will do so in the context of the analysis of longer musical excerpts and complete pieces.
 Prerequisite: C average or better in MUS 112.
-Note: offered in Fall 2008 for three credits for the last time, for students who matriculated at Hope prior to Fall 2008.

 Four Credits Hodson Fall Semester

 212. Theory IV - This course is the fourth course in the music theory core.
 The course will focus entirely on 20th- and 21st-century post-tonal music and appropriate theoretic and analytic models.
 Prerequisite: C average or better in MUS 211.
-Note: offered in Spring 2009 for three credits for the last time, for students who matriculated at Hope prior to Fall 2008.

 Four Credits Hodson Spring Semester